G10xy/BusinessMonitoring/README.md

 - **Swagger UI**: http://{host}:{server_port}/openapi/ui/swagger-ui.html
 - **OpenAPI JSON**: http://{host}:{server_port}/openapi/v1/api-docs

+_You have to first of all authenticate via Oauth2 process._
-_By using some rest client (such as postman/insomnia) you have to first authenticate by selecting Oauth2_
+_By using some rest client (such as postman/insomnia), select Oauth2 and add both auth and token endpoints and clientId._
+_It is possible to Authenticate via Swagger UI as well._

 ## CSV File Format

 The application accepts CSV files with the following structure: